 “Our process begins with the relationship with our clients as we work together in building a succession plan that is discovery and goal-based,” Koepp noted.
 “It starts with: What is your vision and what do you want to do?”

-One important note that Koepp and Tygart pointed out is the looming expiration of the Tax Cuts and Jobs Act of 2017.
+One important aspect Koepp points out is the looming expiration of the Tax Cuts and Jobs Act of 2017.
 It’s set to sunset at the end of 2025.

-“Possibly the largest impact of expiration of this Act is the reduction in the gift and estate tax exemption, the amount that taxpayers may gift or use at death to transfer assets without transfer tax assessed,” Tygart said.
+“Possibly the largest impact of expiration of this act is the reduction in the gift and estate tax exemption, the amount that taxpayers may gift or use at death to transfer assets without transfer tax assessed,” says Koepp.

 Currently an individual can transfer $13,610,000 of wealth without being subject to gift and estate tax (at a 40 percent tax rate).
 At the end of 2025, it is estimated the federal estate and gift tax exemption will reset to approximately pre-TCJA levels adjusted for inflation.
 This value is projected to be in the $7,000,000 range per taxpayer.

 Business owners may leverage their federal gift and estate tax exemption to transfer business interests to their next generation without out-of-pocket tax ramifications.
-Before use, it is highly recommended that a business owner has an accredited valuation and discussion with their legal and tax counsel, in conjunction with the wealth management advisory team, to implement the best strategy possible.
+Before use, Koepp highly recommends that a business owner has an accredited valuation and discussion with their legal and tax counsel, in conjunction with the wealth management advisory team, to implement the best strategy possible.

 For more information and resources from Private Wealth Management, visit Regions Wealth Insights.